 The suspension that Jaguar engineer Robert Knight developed for this purpose used the axle halfshafts as upper control arms (as in a swing-axle car), but added separate lower control arms and used a pair of longitudinal trailing arms to transmit acceleration and braking forces.
 There was also a rear anti-roll bar.
 More unusually, there were four coil-over shock absorbers, two ahead of each lower control arm, two behind.
 We’ve heard several explanations for this unusual set-up, but to our understanding, it was primarily motivated by the desire to provide adequate damping with minimal wheel travel, so as to limit rear camber changes.
 The entire assembly was carried in a complex subframe, which was bolted to the body through rubber-isolated mounts.
 The subframe also carried the rear disc brakes, which were mounted inboard to reduce unsprung weight.

-Remarkably, Bob Knight developed this complex layout in less than 30 days — not to meet any production deadline, but simply to win a £5 (about $14) wager with Sir William that it couldn’t be done.
+Remarkably, Bob Knight developed this complex layout in less than 30 days — not to meet any production deadline, but simply to win a £5 wager with Sir William that it couldn’t be done.
 This suspension, which Jaguar used (with some modifications) well into the 1990s, had many advantages and a number of drawbacks.
 On the plus side, it allowed the use of softer springs without compromising wheel control and dramatically reduced unsprung weight, improving both handling and ride quality.
-There were a variety of downsides, but from a dynamic standpoint, the worst centered on the subframe’s rubber mounts, whose deflection could cause unwanted oversteer and annoying rear-end wander, particularly if the rubber became worn.
+There were a variety of downsides, but from a dynamic standpoint, the worst centered on the subframe’s rubber mounts, whose deflection could cause unwanted oversteer and annoying rear-end wander, particularly as the rubber became worn.
 Still, Knight’s rear suspension was an extremely sophisticated design for its time and on balance worked very well.

 The early E1A prototype spawned the bigger E2A, which was powered by a highly tuned 2,997 cc (181 cu. in.) version of the XK engine.
 In 1960, Jaguar gave the prototype to Briggs Cunningham’s racing team for another stab at Le Mans, but the weary development mule was not up to the task and the result was another DNF.
 Many had hoped it heralded Jaguar’s return to motorsport, but it was not to be.